hass123uk/product-explorer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with the Type Script flag provided.
 For the README related to the Create React app see the file README_CreateReactApp within this project.

+## Architecture design decisions documentation

+Architecture Decision Records are used in order to document the architectural decisions that were made during the implementation of this platform.

+The records were generated using [adr-tools](https://github.com/npryce/adr-tools) and can be found in the directory  `doc/architecture/decisions`.

 ## User stories

 - Required: